RemarkableTools/Mx.NET.SDK.SmartSend/README.md

-﻿# Mx.NET.SDK.SmartSend
+# Mx.NET.SDK.SmartSend
-⚡ MultiversX .NET SmartSend SDK: Library for interacting with Smart Send contracts on MultiversX blockchain
+⚡ MultiversX SmartSend .NET SDK: Library for interacting with Smart Send contracts on MultiversX blockchain

 ## How to install?
 The content is delivered via nuget packages: